rlite/rlite/README.md

 ## 1. Software requirements                                                 #
 #############################################################################

-This sections lists the software packages required to build and run *rlite* on Linux-based operating systems.
-Only Ubuntu 14.04 and Archlinux are indicated here, but using other distributions should be straightforward.
+This section lists the software packages required to build and run *rlite* on Linux-based operating systems.
+Only Ubuntu 14.04 and Archlinux are explicitly indicated here, but using other distributions should be equally straightforward.

 ### Ubuntu 14.04 and Debian 8
 #############################################################################